Expert advice for when you’re having trouble sleeping

 What could be causing you not to sleep?

 The best way to begin treating sleep issues is attempt to understand what is causing it in the first place.
 There are many variables which can cause you to not sleep well : stress – including worrying about if you will sleep, environmental factors like noise or temperature, medication side effects, hormones, or disruption to your regular sleep pattern perhaps from travelling or shift work.
 Depression, chronic pain and other health issues can also cause a problem sleeping.

 First think about your environment, are you physically uncomfortable in bed?
 A mattress which is too firm or soft, pillows which don’t support your head properly or a room which is the wrong temperature can all make sleeping deeply for long periods difficult.
 If your bedroom is noisy at night ear plugs or a white noise generator can be helpful so nothing suddenly stirs you.

 Stress and bad dietary habits often go hand-in-hand and then feeling tired is added into the mix which can lead to more bad eating habits.
 And so the cycle begins again because poor nutrition can make sleeping tricky.
-“A normal healthy diet provides every vitamin, amino acid and micronutrient that you need is needed to get good sleep,” says Dr Stanley.
+“A normal healthy diet provides every vitamin and micronutrient that you need is needed to get good sleep,” says Dr Stanley.